JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/blog/circles_conics.md

 * $(\overline{x}-\overline{a_1}, \overline{y}-\overline{a_2})$ spans the normal space of $C_i$ at $(x,y)$ for $1\leq i\leq 3$.

-We wish to explore the solution space.
-In particular, we wish to know how many real solutions are possible, because only real solutions give circles in the real plane.
+I wish to explore the solution space.
+In particular, I wish to know how many real solutions are possible, because only real solutions give circles in the real plane.

-We use Macaulay2 to eliminate the existence quantifier in the above equations.
+To eliminate the existence quantifier in the above equations I use Macaulay2.
 The following M2 code creates a file [`circles_conics.jl`](https://gist.github.com/saschatimme/ef2caedf03da9ebfbe908eb0a44aac4b).

 ```julia
   R = QQ[x, y, a_1, a_2,  r,  b_1..b_6]